Quicr/laps/docs/METRICS.md

 ## Transport

 The metrics publisher starts when the relay starts and stops with the relay.
 Each `MetricsSampled()` callback serializes the sample to one JSON object plus a trailing newline and pushes it into a `quicr::SafeQueue`.
-The metrics thread blocks on that queue and publishes each JSON line through relay-local publish tracks.
+The metrics thread blocks on that queue and publishes each JSON line through a relay-local publish track.

 The queue is bounded.
 If the queue is full, the oldest queued sample is dropped and the new sample is kept.

-The relay registers the metrics tracks as self-published tracks using connection handle `0`; it does not publish metrics back through the client connection that emitted the sample.
+The relay registers the metrics track as a self-published track using connection handle `0`; it does not publish metrics back through the client connection that emitted the sample.
 Normal `SUBSCRIBE` and `SUBSCRIBE_TRACKS` matching then forwards metrics objects to interested subscribers the same way it forwards objects from other publishers.

 Metrics are forwarded as MoQ objects using stream track mode.
-Group IDs increase per metrics track, with `object_id` and `subgroup_id` set to `0`.
+Group IDs increase on the metrics track, with `object_id` and `subgroup_id` set to `0`.

 ## Tracks